RubyGems Guides

 gem cleanup

-Clean up old versions of installed gems in the local repository
+Clean up old versions of installed gems

 Usage